Book Review: Maurice White Bares All in My Life With Earth, Wind & Fire

 As his love for music grew, so did his confidence.
 He went on to become childhood friends with future legends, Lifetime Achievement Grammy Award-winner Booker T. Jones of Booker T. and the M.G.’s, and Grammy Award-winning songwriter David Porter, just to name a couple of future legends that are mentioned throughout the book.

 During his high school graduation in what White describes in the book as being one of the most traumatic events in his life, was when he found out he was leaving Memphis to live in Chicago, with his birth mother and step father, Dr. Verdine Adams, Sr. who he refers to in the book as “Dad.”
-During that time is when he got to know his six half siblings.
+During that time is when he first came to know his six half siblings.

 White deeply admired and respected the man he knew as “Dad” for his brilliant mind and worldliness.
 He shares in the book how at one point he considered following in his footsteps and becoming a doctor.
 For a stint he enrolled in college to study medicine until, his thoughts became consumed with music.
 At that point he realized that music is what he was born to do.